smcch/brain_tumor_detection_ultrasound/README.md

-# 🧠 Real-Time Brain Tumor Detection in Intraoperative Ultrasound using YOLO11
+# 🧠 Real-Time Brain Tumor Detection in Intraoperative Ultrasound

 > From Model Training to Deployment in the Operating Room
 > *Santiago Cepeda, Olga Esteban-Sinovas, et al.*